jbrunton/jbrunton.com/_posts/2025-02-20-what-we-should-mean-by-accountability.md

 The term ‘accountability’ is frequently used in the context of teams and organizations, but it is often deployed in ways that are vague, contradictory or counterproductive.

-In fact, we sometimes define the term simply through its absence: it’s not uncommon for teams or organisations to identify a ‘lack of accountability’ as a problem, without clearly articulating how this void should be filled.
+In fact, we sometimes define the term simply through its absence: it’s not uncommon for teams or organizations to identify a ‘lack of accountability’ as a problem, without clearly articulating how this void should be filled.
 This blog post surveys some of the more productive notions of accountability from the literature, and the role of management in implementing them.

-# Classifying organisational cultures
+# Classifying organizational cultures

 Before discussing accountability, we must be clear what a high performance culture looks like in order to assess the suitability of our preferred definition (and to see why some culturally ingrained definitions should be discarded).
-A helpful model for this purpose is the organisational typology proposed by Ron Westrum (2004), which defines three distinct organisational climates in terms of how information flows.
+A helpful model for this purpose is the organizational typology proposed by Ron Westrum (2004), which defines three distinct organizational climates in terms of how information flows.

 <div class="scroll">
 <table>